mdtrooper/awesome-powerline/README.md

 <hr/>

 ## Segments
+* [Powerline Docker](https://github.com/adrianmo/powerline-docker): A Powerline segment for showing the status of your Docker containers.
 * [Powerline Gitstatus](https://github.com/jaspernbrouwer/powerline-gitstatus): A Powerline segment for showing the status of a Git working copy.
 * [Powerline slotmachine](https://github.com/mdtrooper/powerline_slotmachine): A toy Powerline segment.
 This segment shows a slotmachine.